Street Food Of Mumbai

 GOPAL KRISHNA BHELPURI CENTER

 The menu has such cute spelling mistakes, but I spelled it the way it’s pronounced.
 To name one ‘SHEV PURI‘ and we ordered just that.
 Perfectly spiced but the special part was the puri.

 My advice – Don’t have it immediately, first click a few pictures of this colorful street food, even a few crazier selfies like me did and then sink your teeth into it.
 The puri gets soaked with chutney and other ingredients and the taste is just heavenly.

 Towards the end of our walking walk, satisfying your sweet tooth was a must and when my friend Shital suggested Apsara Ice cream, I jumped for joy.
 It was my first time with Apsara Ice-cream, even though they are on the market since 1971.

-Romantic Rose was a truly magical experience, the Spicy Guava was pure guava in an ice cream with the Chili Chataka.
+Romantic Rose was a truly magical experience, the Spicy Guava was pure guava in ice cream with the Chili Chataka.

 Save the best for last they say, and it happened right then.
 Before saying bye bye we came across this thela walla with all our childhood memories.
 From sweet tamarind to sour bors, starfruit and boiled peanuts it was a real treat.

 This Street Food Walk was done right.
-A leisurely paced walk with plenty food, fun and photos, the perfect way to explore the world of Mumbai street food.
+A leisurely paced walk with plenty of food, fun and photos, the perfect way to explore the world of Mumbai street food.
 Can’t wait to explore more with this wonderful gang of foodie friends.
 Watch out for part 2.